HTTP 505 HTTP Version Not Supported

 FAQ

-Should clients retry on HTTP 505?
+Should clients retry on 505 HTTP Version Not Supported?

-What should error responses include?
+What information should a 505 response include?

 Client expectation contract